TGDivy/TGDivy/README.md

 ## 💬🌞

-> Time goes from present to past. ~ Shunryu Suzuki
+> Life and death are of supreme importance.
+Time swiftly passes by and opportunity is lost. ~ Dogen

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )